 If you couldn’t already tell from the title, this week’s episode is all about social media for manufacturers.
 And wouldn’t you know it, we actually found our latest guest, Daniel Loeschen of MXD Process, through social media!
 We saw the high-quality content that he and MXD were posting on Twitter, and that led us to explore the company website – where chatbots and automation reign supreme.

-The MXD Process website is an excellent model of industrial and digital marketing.
+The MXD Process website is an excellent model of industrial and digital marketing, and excellent use of social media for manufacturers.
 We wanted to learn how it had come about as such.

 1. WHERE DID IT ALL START FOR MXD?

 Before their CEO Mark Franco starting MXD Process, he was a chemical engineer for an industrial mixing corporation, where he learned about the industry’s lack of marketing and direct-to-customer business.

 Franco decided to start what was then called “Mixer Direct,” as an online-first, customer-first approach to industrial mixers.

 Needless to say, that had never been done before.
 But since then, the company has grown to deal mainly direct and not just exclusively with distributors in the field of industrial mixers.
 And while they did send out an initial catalog of their products, they invested most of their time and energy into a website where most of the commerce was meant to happen.

 “Invest heavily in a website.
 I would say 50% of our competitors in 2010 didn’t even have a website.”

 Franco hired an outsourced company handle their site and digital needs like adwords and SEO…but it eventually became clear that this would not be a beneficial arrangement over the long-term.

 2. BUILDING A DIGITAL STRATEGY FROM THE INSIDE

 Soon it was evident that outside digital agencies weren’t very familiar with this niche industry, so MXD created an in-house marketing team.